Your Down Payment

 - Carry-Back loans

-In a "carry back" situation, the seller commits to loan you some of his own equity to assist you with your down payment money.
-You would borrow the majority of the purchase price from a traditional mortgage lender and finance the remaining amount with the seller.
-Usually you will pay a somewhat higher rate with the loan financed by the seller.
+In a "carry back" agreement, the seller commits to lend you a portion of his home equity to help you get your down payment funds.
+In this scenario, you would borrow the majority of the purchase price from a traditional lending institution and finance the remaining amount with the seller.
+Typically, this form of second mortgage will have a higher rate of interest.

-The satisfaction will be the same, no matter how you manage to come up with your down payment.
-Your brand new home will be your reward!
+The satisfaction will be the same, no matter how you manage to put together the down payment.
+Your new home will be your reward!